 Why register?
-Unless you register your design, you can't make a legal claim of ownership, and you have no legal protection to prevent others from making, importing, renting, or selling any article that uses your design for up to 15 years.
+Unless you register your design, you can't make a legal claim of ownership.
+By registering, you gain the legal right to prevent others from making, importing, renting or selling an article that uses your design for up to 15 years.

-In Canada, there is no time limit for registering an industrial design, as long as the design has never been made public or offered for commercial sale or use anywhere in the world.
-If your design has been published, you must file for registration within 12 months of publication.
+In Canada, there is no time limit for registering an industrial design, as long as the design has never been disclosed to the public, in Canada or anywhere in the world.
+If your design has been disclosed, you must file for registration within 12 months of its disclosure.
 It was your creativity, so why not own the rights to it?

 Make it happen